kubrickfr/avsc-wiki/API.md

 + `cb(err, attrs)` {Function} Callback.
 If an error occurred, its `path` property will contain the path to the file which caused it.

 Assemble an IDL file into its attributes.
-These can then be passed to `parse` to create the corresponding protocol.
+These can then be passed to [`parse`](#parseschema-opts) to create the corresponding protocol.

+## `combine(types, [opts])`

++ `types` {Array} Array of types to combine.
++ `opts` {Object} All the options of [`parse`](#parseschema-opts) are available, as well as:
+  + `noNullDefaults` {Boolean} When combining records with missing fields, the default behavior is to make these fields optional (wrapping them inside a nullable union).
+Setting this flag will instead combine both records into a map.

+Merge multiple types into one.
+The resulting type will support all the initial types' values.
+By default this function will return anonymous types, but it is possible for example to use a type hook to add in the names appropriately.
+Combining wrapped unions is currently not supported.

+### `infer(val, [opts])`

++ `val` {...} The value used to infer the type.
++ `opts` {Object} Options.
+All the options of [`Type.combine`](#combinetypes-opts) are supported, along with:
+  + `attrsHook(val)` Function called each time attributes must be inferred from a value.
+This function should either return the attributes (or type) to use, or `undefined` to proceed with the default behavior.

+Generate a type from a value.

 ### `parse(schema, [opts])`